gojuno/composer/README.md

   * Requires test orchestrator & test services APKs to be installed on device before executing.
   * More info: https://developer.android.com/training/testing/junit-runner#using-android-test-orchestrator
   * Example: `--with-orchestrator true`
+* `--extra-apks`
+  * Apks to be installed for utilities.
+What you would typically declare in gradle as `androidTestUtil`
+  * Default: empty, only apk and test apk would be installed.
+  * Works great with Orchestrator to install orchestrator & test services APKs.
+  * Example: `--extra-apks path/to/apk/first.apk path/to/apk/second.apk`

 ##### Example